 This programme will consist of a mixture of theory and practical work-related modules.
 These include Criminology, Police Policy & Society, Psychology and Crime Scene Management & Forensic Evidence.
 You will also develop work-related skills through a professional development module and undertake an independent research module which will enable you to further develop your knowledge and understanding of the Police Volunteer Programme or undertake other voluntary work in order to benefit from work-based and work related learning opportunities.

-The Certificate in Knowledge of Policing (CKP) is delivered alongside the FdSc Police Studies.
-Achievement of the CKP will help prepare those seeking recruitment to the Police Service as a Police Constable in England or Wales.
 You will be offered the opportunity to further develop your fitness levels through participation in various sporting activities.
 In addition, opportunities exist for you to engage in community based work programmes through joining the Special Constabulary, the Police Volunteer Programme or other community volunteer work.
 This foundation degree is delivered by police professionals together with qualified college lecturers who have relevant vocational and academic experience.

 The course carries out Work Related Learning by attending a number of Devon and Cornwall Constabulary Students Police Officer training days around the two counties, and Work Based Learning through Police Station visits and local liaison with Police Officers.